 On the Annual Network Meetings

 The Network meets once a year.
 Click the dates on the left to access the previous programs.
-Presentations are posted from the 6th meeting in Tallinn (2009), 7th meeting in Tartu (2010); 8th Annual Conference of the Network in Vilnius (2011), 9th Annual Conference of the Network in St Petersburg (2012), 10th Annual Conference of the Network in Riga (2013), 11th Annual Conference of the Network in Vilnius, and the 12th Conference “Viral Infections of Regional Significance” in Moscow 2015.
+Presentations are posted from the 6th meeting in Tallinn (2009), 7th meeting in Tartu (2010); 8th Annual Conference of the Network in Vilnius (2011), 9th Annual Conference of the Network in St Petersburg (2012), 10th Annual Conference of the Network in Riga (2013), 11th Annual Conference of the Network in Vilnius, the the 12th Conference “Viral Infections of Regional Significance” in Moscow 2015 .

-Program, Abstract Book and selected papers describing the materials presented on the 12th Conference “Viral Infections of Regional Significance” in Moscow October 3-5, 2015 are published in the bilingual English-Russian Open Access journal “Medical Virology” IKAR Publishers, ISSN 2070-7746, in Scopus in the issue to be released June 2016.
-The link will appear on this web-site shortly.
+Program, Abstract Book and selected papers describing the materials presented on the 12th Conference “Viral Infections of Regional Significance” in Moscow October 3-5, 2015 are now published in the bilingual English-Russian Open Access journal “Medical Virology” IKAR Publishers, ISSN 2070-7746, 2016, volume XXX, number 1.